livekit/livekit-docs/docs/internals/client-protocol.md

 1. client sends a `AddTrackRequest` with track metadata
 2. server sends back a `TrackPublishedResponse`
 3. client adds `transceiver` to `PeerConnection`, along with the media track
+4. client initiates `offer`, sends to server
+5. server answers the offer and starts receiving the track
-4. server receives the track and subscribes other participants to it
+6. if server subscribes other participants (that has AutoSubscribe enabled) to it

 ## Receiving tracks